sourmash-bio/build-ncbi-lineages/README.md

 This will generate a lineages file per domain, e.g. `bacteria.lineages.csv`.
 The workflow will download all of the necessary support files, including `{domain}.assembly_summary.txt` and NCBI taxonomy files.

+> Note, if you want to build a single lineages file for all domains at once, use `snakemake combined -c1`.

 Code based on https://github.com/dib-lab/2018-ncbi-lineages and https://github.com/ctb/2022-assembly-summary-to-lineages.